birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/design_dag_1.md

 ### Moderators

 **Moderators** are variables that change the **size or direction** of the relationship between variables.
 These could also be referred to as **effect modifiers** or statistical interaction. [[source]](https://med.stanford.edu/content/dam/sm/s-spire/documents/WIP-DAGs_ATrickey_Final-2019-01-28.pdf)
+* If it impacts the **size** of the relationship, this is called **non-qualitative effect modification**
+* If it impacts the **direction** of the relationship, this is called **qualitative effect modification** [[Hernán and Robins 2024]](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/)

-When moderators are present - i.e. when the size of an effect differs across levels of another variable (e.g. gender, age) - this is called **effect measure modification (EMM)**. [[Igelström et al. 2022]](https://doi.org/10.1136/jech-2022-219267)
+* These can also be referred to as **effect measure modification (EMM)**. [[Igelström et al. 2022]](https://doi.org/10.1136/jech-2022-219267)

-* They usually help you judge the external validity of your study by identifying the limitations of when the relationship between variables holds. [[source]](https://www.scribbr.co.uk/faqs/why-should-you-include-mediators-and-moderators-in-your-study/)
+They usually help you judge the external validity of your study by identifying the limitations of when the relationship between variables holds. [[source]](https://www.scribbr.co.uk/faqs/why-should-you-include-mediators-and-moderators-in-your-study/)

-* There has been some disagreement on how these should be included/notation within DAGs. [[source]](https://med.stanford.edu/content/dam/sm/s-spire/documents/WIP-DAGs_ATrickey_Final-2019-01-28.pdf)[[Weinberg 2007]](https://pubmed.ncbi.nlm.nih.gov/17700243/)
+There has been some disagreement on how these should be included/notation within DAGs. [[source]](https://med.stanford.edu/content/dam/sm/s-spire/documents/WIP-DAGs_ATrickey_Final-2019-01-28.pdf)[[Weinberg 2007]](https://pubmed.ncbi.nlm.nih.gov/17700243/)

-* 'The presence and extent of EMM mathematically depends on the choice of an additive or multiplicative scale linking exposure and outcome; EMM may be present on either one of these scales or both'
+'The presence and extent of EMM mathematically depends on the choice of an additive or multiplicative scale linking exposure and outcome; EMM may be present on either one of these scales or both'

-* 'If both the exposure and effect modifier are causes of the outcome, then EMM will always be present on at least one scale.'
+'If both the exposure and effect modifier are causes of the outcome, then EMM will always be present on at least one scale.'

 '**Interaction** denotes that the **joint effect of two exposures is different from the sum of the individual effects of each exposure**.
 Like EMM, the presence and extent of interaction depends on the choice of an additive or multiplicative scale and does not necessarily have a meaningful causal interpretation.
 ‘Interaction’ is sometimes used interchangeably with EMM, but it is helpful to think of these as different concepts:
 * Interaction focuses on the **joint causal effect** of two exposures (eg, the combined effect of smoking and asbestos exposure on lung cancer)
 * EMM focuses on the effect of one exposure whose effect differs across levels of another variable (eg, the effect of asbestos exposure on lung cancer in smokers vs non-smokers); with EMM, the **causal effect of the effect modifier itself is not of interest**.' [[Igelström et al. 2022]](https://doi.org/10.1136/jech-2022-219267)

 ````{mermaid}
   flowchart LR;